jgroeneveld/kotlin-testinglibs/README.md

 # Kotlin testing libraries

 This is an overview how different testing libraries for Kotlin feel.
+This also includes how you can write custom assertions / matchers with the libraries.

 - Kotlin test (Standard Lib)
 - assertk https://github.com/willowtreeapps/assertk